manchestercoffeearchive/manchestercoffeearchive.github.io/freezing-coffee.md

-#### Single-dose bags
+#### Single dose bags

 This is what we do for all the coffees contributed to MCA for tasting events throughout the year.
 The same process could be used for preparing single-dose bags for espresso or filter coffee.

-- 13g/26g portions of coffee in 10.5cmx12cm prepared bags (cut from a 12cm roll of vacuum sealing plastic)
+- 13g/26g portions of coffee in 10.5cm x 12cm prepared bags (cut from a 12cm roll of vacuum sealing plastic)
 - Frozen at around 10 days past roast, where possible.
 - Labelled with freeze dates, plus basic information about the coffee (the rest is on a spreadsheet)
 - Since the coffees are transported offsite, we decant the required amount into a small container and re-seal and freeze the remaining coffee.